perseusrealdeal/TheTechnologicalTree/README.md

 - Explicit app delegate with test bundle
 - Settings bundle with Dark Mode option and release number sections
 - Localization test schemes for EN and RU as well
-- SwiftLint shell script
+- SwiftLint shell script as a build phase
-- Preconfigured GitHub CI, .gitignore, README, and LICENSE
+- Preconfigured GitHub CI, .gitignore, SwiftLint, README, and LICENSE

 # License
 - All files from this repository is under license based on MIT